 In the 4th century, St. Constantine the Great sent his mother, Queen Helena, to find the actual Cross upon which Jesus was crucified.
 In 326, the location of the Cross of Christ was disclosed, but three crosses were found.
 To authenticate the true Cross of Christ, the body of a youth who had recently died was placed on each of the three pieces of wood.
 The Holy Cross of Christ was discovered when the body of the youth came back to life.
 This is the Feast of the Discovery of the Holy Cross (Գիւտ Խաչ) that the Armenian Church celebrates.

 Christians in Jerusalem began to venerate the true Cross of Christ, and since then it has been broken into fragments and dispersed among various church traditions.
-Within the Armenian Church, there is a fragment of the true Cross located in Etchmiadzin, as well as St. Vartan Cathedral of the Eastern Diocese.
+Within the Armenian Church, there is at least a fragment of the true Cross located in Etchmiadzin, as well as St. Vartan Cathedral of the Eastern Diocese.

 A discovery in history, but even today, we are called to discover the mystery of the Cross in our daily lives.
 What is that mystery?
 Christ redeems all suffering through his grace and life-giving presence.
 Jesus transformed the Cross, at one time a symbol of torture and execution, into a symbol of faith and salvation, a weapon of victory over death.
 The mystery and sting of death has been stripped, unveiled by the mystery of the Cross!